langchain-ai/langgraph/docs/docs/index.md

 Check out the [How-To Guides](how-tos/index.md) for instructions on handling common tasks with LangGraph

-## Concepts

-#### Graphs

-Inspired by [Google's Pregel](https://research.google/pubs/pregel-a-system-for-large-scale-graph-processing/), a `graph` represents a workflow or a set of steps to be executed.
-The graph consists of [nodes](#nodes) and [edges](#edges) that define the data and control flow.

-The main entrypoint for creating a graph is a [`StateGraph`](reference/graphs.md#StateGraph), which lets you define a [state](#state) machine.

-#### Nodes

-Nodes represent individual units of work to be performed.
-Each node is associated with a unique key (a string) and a function.

-When a node is executed, it receives the current state of the graph as input and returns an update to the state (usually a dictionary or list).
-The output of the node is then used to update the graph's state according to the schema.

-To add a node to a graph, you can use the `add_node` method, specifying the node's key and action.

-#### Edges

-Edges define the graph's control flow.
-Edges are directed, connecting a start node to one or more end nodes.

-There are two types of edges in LangGraph:

-1. Normal Edges: These edges represent a direct connection between two nodes.
-The output of the start node is passed as input to the end node unconditionally.
-You can add a normal edge using the `add_edge` method.

-2. Conditional Edges: These edges allow for conditional branching based on the output of the start node.
-A `condition` function is passed to the `add_conditional_edges` method and returns the key(s) of the next node(s) to transition to.

-#### State

-The state object represents the mutable components of the graph.
-The state is defined using a schema (a `type`,  typically a TypedDict or BaseModel class).

-The typing annotations of the values in the schema can influence how the graph performs updates.
-For instance, using `Annotated[list, operator.add]` instructs the graph that this value is _append-only_.

-#### Persistence

-LangGraph defines [checkpointers](reference/checkpoints.md#checkpoints) to help you save the state of the graph at any point and resume execution from that point later.

-Persistence is useful for several scenarios, such as:

-- Time-travel debugging: You can rewind an graph's actions to a previous state, mutate it, then continue to better control the final outcome.

-- Recovering from failures: If the execution of the graph is interrupted due to an error or system failure, you can resume from the last persisted state instead of starting from scratch.

-- Human-in-the-loop execution: Your agent can persist its full state, wait indefinitely until a human can weigh in, then resume.

 ## Why LangGraph?

 LangGraph is framework agnostic (each node is a regular python function).
 It extends the core Runnable API (shared interface for streaming, async, and batch calls) to make it easy to: